max-kay/bachelor_thesis/report/main.typ

 The coordinates of such a point are ($x, 1/4$) with its symmetry equivalent point at ($1-x, 3/4$).

 == Three-dimensional Example <examples3>
-In three dimensions, the
-// TODO
+The three-dimensional examples shown in figure @fig3d are pair expansions from the site $[0,0,0]$ in a primitive cubic structure with the corresponding space group Pm3\u{0305}m.
+As three-dimensional structures are harder to visualize, no more complicated examples are shown here.
+#figure(
+  image("figs/p2mg.svg"),
+  caption: [still TODO],
+)<fig3d>

+Since there is only one $[0, 0, 0]$ position in a primitive centered cell, the $[0, 0, 0]$ pair has multiplicity one.
+The $[1, 0, 0]$ pairs have a pair multiplicity of 6, the $[1, 1, 0]$ pairs have a multiplicity of 12 and the $[1, 1, 1]$ pairs have a multiplicity of 8.
+Note the correspondence between these pair of multiplicities and the number of faces, edges, and vertices of a cube.

-= Program <program>
+= The Program <program>
-The following section present the implementation of the objects described above.
+The following section presents the implementation of the objects described in section @math.
-The code examples are written in Rust-like pseudo language, which ignore Rust borrow checker to simplify the code.
+The code examples are written in Rust-like pseudo language, which ignores Rust borrow checker to simplify the code.
 Additionally, the code of the project includes some additional structs and steps in the algorithms to allow for more performant code.
 The code can be found on GitHub #link("https://github.com/max-kay/bachelor_thesis")[github.com/max-kay/bachelor_thesis].

-== Affine space implementation <affine_impl>
+== Affine Space Implementation <affine_impl>
 All coordinates used in the program are rational numbers implemented as a pair of `i32`, which are always represented in reduced form and positive denominator.
 Rational numbers were chosen instead of floating-point numbers to allow for exact calculations and comparisons of coordinates.
 From triplets of rational numbers, vectors `Vec3` and positions `Pos3` and operations needed for them to form an affine space were defined.